SomeWeekendReading/someweekendreading.github.io/_posts/2025-01-01-stock-market-streaks.md

 Azul looked back about 50 years, to 1974.
 We looked back about half as far, to 2001.
-But even with our shorter dataset, we see that long(ish) streaks are a thing that happens often enough that you should expect to see them.
+But even with our shorter dataset, we see that long(ish) streaks are a thing that happens often enough that you should expect to see them a time or two.

 ### Is That Reasonable?

-We'd like to ask: if daily changes in the stock market are random walks with the $p$-Bernoulli distribution above, how often should we expect to see a streak of a given length?
+We'd like to ask: if daily changes in the stock market are random walks with the $p$-Bernoulli distribution above, how often should we expect to see a streak of a given length or longer?

 This turns out to be surprisingly difficult, with a variety of solutions proposed!
 <sup id="fn7a">[[7]](#fn7)</sup> <sup id="fn8a">[[8]](#fn8)</sup>